tomskim/Four-In-A-Line/README.md

   -> a two players mode in a turn basis.

- I coded Form1.cs, Form2.cs, Form3.cs and Form4.cs.
+ I contributed to Form1.cs, Form2.cs, Form3.cs, Form4.cs and their designs.